Creating a constructive organizational culture

 Questions, questions, questions....

-These case studies are intentionally designed not to direct students towards a certain “right answer” but rather to encourage proactive reflection around the difficult trade-offs one might face when growing a company.
+These case studies are intentionally designed not to direct students towards a certain “right answer” but rather to encourage proactive reflection around the difficult trade-offs one might face when growing a company, like buying backlinks.
 Committing to running a business in a responsible manner may seem easy, but entrepreneurs we interviewed confirmed repeatedly that startups should engage in open conversation about core values early on in the team formation process, exploring in advance how the company might respond in the face of tough trade-offs and choices.
 These cases are meant to facilitate these types of values alignments for any startups.

 We look forward to sharing a final summary of this collaborative project next month, and we invite you to reach out to us at any time with your feedback, ideas, and suggestions.